EdiOancea/mini-fb-api/README.md

 # mini-fb-api
+Most of this documentation was required for a school project.

 ## About
 This application is a simple api which supports CRUD operations on a couple of related entities.
 It is built using REST principles, which stands for "Representational state transfer".
 It uses a relational database and the SQL language, python as the primary programming language, django as the main framework and django-rest-framework(DRF) on top of django in order to simplify things and make it more scalable.
 It also utilises yaml for fixtures.